 What are the pros and cons of permanent life insurance?

-As opposed to term life insurance, permanent life insurance policies frequently have a cash value component and provide permanent coverage rather than limited duration.
+As opposed to term life insurance, permanent life insurance policies frequently have a cash value component and provide permanent coverage rather than a limited duration.
 You may withdraw your money value or take out a policy loan as it grows.

 If your family’s financial situation is only temporary, a term life insurance policy may be the better option.
-Most term policies allow you to convert to a permanent policy in a limited amount of time.
+Most term policies allow you to convert to a permanent policy in a limited time.